 The history of the Odense Cathedral dates back over 900 years and it is one of the finest examples of high Gothic architecture in Denmark.
 The rococo pulpit, the oak royal pew, and the triptych altarpiece are all among the most beautiful medieval works in Denmark.
 There are also numerous chapels to view.

 Other notable places of interest in Odense are the Hans Christian Andersen Museum and the author’s childhood home.
 We would only recommend going inside only if you’re a devoted HC Andersen fan as they are both quite small and information in English is limited.

-If one were to compile a list of the most beautiful castles in Europe, Egeskov Castle would be a certainty on that list.
+If one were to compile a list of the most beautiful castles in Europe, Egeskov castle would certainly on that list.
 It is located about 30 km south of Odense.
-This moated fairy-tale like castle is the best-preserved renaissance castle in Europe.
-Constructed in 1554 Egeskov has been in the possession of a single family since 1784.
+This moated fairytale-like castle is the best-preserved renaissance castle in Europe.

 How to Get to Odense & Egeskov Castle from Copenhagen

 The easiest way to get to Odense is by train.
 Trains depart from Copenhagen central station every 20 minutes or so in the direction of Odense.
 The train journey takes about 75-90 minutes.
 Flixbus also operates several buses between Copenhagen and Odense.
 The journey takes 2 hours.